B-Hartley/drinkaware/README.md

 ## Support

-If you encounter any issues or have feature requests, please create an issue on the [GitHub repository](https://github.com/yourusername/hass-drinkaware/issues).
+If you encounter any issues or have feature requests, please create an issue on the [GitHub repository](https://github.com/B-Hartley/drinkaware/issues).

+## Disclaimer

+This integration is not officially affiliated with or endorsed by the Drinkaware Trust.
+It is an independent project developed for the Home Assistant community.

 ## License